 When considering the best asset allocation, it's essential to factor in your risk tolerance and risk capacity.
 Risk tolerance refers to how much potential downside you can take before constant worry keeps you up at night.
-On the other hand, risk capacity refers to your ability to afford potential losses.
+On the other hand, risk capacity is your ability to afford potential losses.

 It's important to consider both.
-If the risk of loss causes constant anxiety, then it's not the proper asset allocation for you.
+If the risk of loss causes constant anxiety, then it's not your proper asset allocation.
 Likewise, if a significant market downturn could result in a devastating loss, it's time to adjust.